 - BA, Environmental Studies, Bates College

-Josh is an Assistant Professor of Marine Policy and also holds a joint research position with the Maine Center for Coastal Fisheries.
-In this dual capacity, he works on research questions related to marine resource governance and the interplay between human institutions and the social-ecological systems within which they are situated.
+Josh is an Assistant Professor of Marine Policy in the School of Marine Sciences.
+He works on research questions related to marine resource governance and the interplay between human institutions and the social-ecological systems within which they are situated.
 His aim is to take a transdisciplinary approach that is informed by direct and ongoing engagement with industry, government, and non-profit partners and which generates knowledge, information, and resources that support the long-term viability of coastal fisheries in Maine and beyond.

 Josh’s research team is currently working on a range of interdisciplinary projects related to ecosystem-based fisheries management, seafood distribution and trade, community resilience, and aquaculture.